General Recycling - Frequently Asked Questions

 It is advised that food tins are rinsed using the water that you have washed your dishes in, but take care with sharp edges.
 There is no need for these containers to be thoroughly cleaned using fresh running water, as long as any large amounts of food residues are taken out.
-Labels can be removed but it doesn’t matter if they aren’t as this is part of the reprocessing stage.
+It doesn’t matter if labels aren’t removed as this is part of the reprocessing stage.

 Most leading supermarkets offer recycling points for plastic bags, however three different types of plastic bags exist: biodegradable, non- biodegradable and compostable.
 There is no easy way to separate these and the three types cannot be recycled together.
 The best solution is to use re-useable or ‘bag for life’ shopping bags, which reduces the amount of carrier bags in circulation.